Josh Eddy has our attention

 It was a confidence-building experience because I’d never thought about my red hair as something desirable – quite the opposite, actually.

 After the book’s release, I started an account on Instagram, just for selfies and gym pics – something I never would have done before.
-That account now has 195K followers.
+That account now has over 200K followers.

 That said, I’m still pretty shy about stuff like this, but I know Thomas will always make me look my best.
 Plus, the fact that the calendar benefits a worthy cause made it a no-brainer.